Merkleize/matt/README.md

 # Applications

 This section explores some of the potential use cases of the techniques presented above.
+The list is not exhaustive.

-A lot of research and experimentation is still needed to understand the practicality of the constructions, and the best possible opcodes to implement MATT covenants.
+Given the generality of fraud proofs, some variant of every kind of smart contracts or layer two construction should be possible with MATT covenants, although the additional requirements (for example the capital lockup and the challenge period delays) needs to be accurately considered; further research is necessary to assess for what applications the tradeoffs are acceptable.

 ## State channels
 A *state channel* is a generalization of a payment channel where, additionally to the balance at the end of each channel, some additional *state* is stored.